 FIRE sent a letter to Texas State informing them that an attack on the newspaper’s funding based on its content would be a violation of the First Amendment.
 They also reminded them that “interference with the editorial process by a review committee would constitute an infringement on press freedoms.
 Texas State responded with a letter stating that the idea of a review committee would be dropped for unstated reasons but gave no stated commitment to defending students’ right to free speech.

 Although free speech is protected by the First Amendment, unlawful violence is not.
 In fact, even “true threats” or statements in which a speaker expresses a “serious” intent “to commit an act of unlawful violence” is not protected by the First Amendment.
-A sign of a college environment which does not promote or foster free speech is the frequent eruption of violence on campus.
+A sign of a college environment that does not promote or foster free speech is the frequent eruption of violence on campus.

 In February of 2017, Berkeley University campus “erupted into violence.”
 “Former Breitbart editor Milo Yiannopoulos was set to speak and an estimated 1,500 people showed up…with the goal of shutting down the speech ‘by any means necessary.'”
 Protesters set fires, hurled Molotov cocktails, and allegedly assaulted other members of the crowd.
 The speech was canceled.
 There was also $100,000 worth of damage.
 Although not included in the article by FIRE, Berkeley was again in the news in August for violence on campus.
-This time when 100 anarchists and antifa melded into a peaceful Sunday demonstration hurting at least 5 people.
+This time when 100 anarchists and Antifa melded into a peaceful Sunday demonstration hurting at least 5 people.

 Since the events of 2017, the Berkeley administration has intentionally attempted to reassert the right to free speech on campus.
 They hired a new chancellor who declared a “Free Speech Year” and provided the necessary security for campus speeches.
 It also unveiled a new policy to eliminate some of the hurdles to hosting an on-campus event.
-Because of these steps FIRE gives Berkeley a yellow code speech rating.
-However, the frequent eruption of violence on a campus may cause students to be apprehensive when giving their opinions….to say the least.
+Because of these steps, FIRE gives Berkeley a yellow code speech rating.
+However, the frequent eruption of violence on campus may cause students to be apprehensive when giving their opinions….to say the least.